thruthesky/easystate/README.md

 ),
 ```

 * Experimental.
 You can use `EasyBuilder` which is merely a wrapper class of `StreamBuilder`.
+It is not recommended to use `EasyBuilder` though since it not standard widget and it takes extra work to learn.

 ```dart
 EasyBuilder(